Wednesday, 27 November 2024

 The ACTING PRESIDENT (Jeff Bourman): Order!
 That is not a point of order.
 Mrs Hermans to continue without assistance.

-Ann-Marie HERMANS: It really bothers me that this government thinks it is a joke that exams have been leaked and that they want to make a joke of my contribution, because they are constantly interjecting as I speak.
+Ann-Marie HERMANS: It really bothers me that this government think it is a joke that exams have been leaked and that they want to make a joke of my contribution, because they are constantly interjecting as I speak.
 Acting President, I actually cannot hear myself.

 Members interjecting.